 There’s a subset of high propensity voters that are extremely important for you to be targeting with your campaign’s communications.

-We call them early voters.
+We call them the Early Voters.

 Early voters are high propensity voters who get their ballot in the mail, fill it out, and mail it back fast.
-Their votes are already in weeks before Election Day.
+Or they show up at an Early Voting polling location and vote while many voters are still thinking about who they might support.

 They aren’t affected by last minute mistakes or bombshell revelations that happen in the last days of a campaign.
 They made up their minds early and there’s no way to get their ballot back if they change their mind before Election Day.

 Many campaigns don’t really get going until about four or five weeks before Election Day.
-This undervalues the early voters and leaves them to their own devices and research to pick a candidate to support.
+This undervalues the Early Voters and leaves them to their own devices and research to pick a candidate to support.

 I advise my clients to start contacting voters three to four months before Election Day.
 I tell them to start knocking on the doors of the high propensity voters.
 If they can’t reach them on the doorstep, then they should call them in the evening.